ethanlq/SCMA-codebook/README.md

 6. ''NC-SCMA'': the designed codebook for the paper " A Novel Non-Coherent SCMA with Massive MIMO" (published in WCL)

 7. VM-SCMA: to be uploaded soon.

+8. SCMA-NTN：codebooks of the paper "Advanced Codebook Design for SCMA-aided NTNs With Randomly Distributed Users".

-9. SCMA-Platform:   to be uploaded soon.
+10. SCMA-Platform:   to be uploaded soon.